LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

   and documentation hosting.

 **Collaborative Efforts**
-- Collaborative initiatives and synergy with the broader Decentralized Trust Foundation ecosystem.
+- Collaborative initiatives and synergy with the broader LF Decentralized Trust ecosystem.
 - Contributions to and from other open-source projects, fostering a rich, collaborative environment.

 By tracking these metrics and continuously engaging with the community, we can ensure that `PROJECT` thrives within